solana-foundation/solana-improvement-documents/proposals/XXXX-sbpf-feature-gating.md

 Less active dapp developers who do not redeploy their programs will be nagged by their users to redeploy their programs once the deprecation CU cost ramps up.

-Finalized programs which simply can not be redeployed will instead have their userbase slowly migrate their funds to alternative programs.
+Finalized programs which simply can not be redeployed will instead have their user base slowly migrate their funds to alternative programs.

 Validator implementations will have to support multiple code paths in the time between the introduction feature activation and the fixed slot offset after the deprecation feature activation.